J. R. House

-James Rodger "J. R." House (born November 11, 1979) is an American former professional baseball catcher and current third base coach for the Arizona Diamondbacks of Major League Baseball (MLB).
+James Rodger House (born November 11, 1979) is an American former professional baseball catcher and current third base coach for the Arizona Diamondbacks of Major League Baseball (MLB).
 He played in MLB for the Pittsburgh Pirates, Houston Astros, and Baltimore Orioles.

 A two-sport star in baseball and football in high school, House pursued a professional baseball career after being selected by the Pirates in the 5th round of the 1999 Major League Baseball draft.
 House left baseball for one year in 2005 to try college football.
 He enrolled at West Virginia University and made the team as a backup quarterback, but returned to professional baseball after playing sparingly for the Mountaineers.

 Early life

 A top high school football player at Nitro, J.R.
 House set a national high school record with 10 touchdown passes in the 1998 West Virginia state championship game against Morgantown.
 He was the West Virginia high school football player of the year and also set a national record with 14,457 career passing yards.
 House is now fourth all-time behind Maty Mauk (18,932), Maty's older brother Ben Mauk (17,364) and Chris Leak (15,593).
-During his high school years, he spent fall semesters playing football at Nitro and spring semesters playing baseball at Seabreeze High School in Ormond Beach, Florida; he moved each winter with his father, who owns automobile dealerships in the Charleston and Daytona Beach areas.
-J.R House currently holds the West Virginia prep football records for Total Offensive Points in a Season (402 in 1998), Total Offensive Yards in a Season (5,763 in 1998, Total Offensive Yards in a Career (14,170 in 1995 - 1998), Pass Completions in a Game (43 in 1998 WV AAA Title Game), Pass Completions in a Season (425 in 1998), Pass Completions in a Career (1,103 in 1995 - 1998), Pass Attempts in a Season (610 in 1998), Pass Attempts in a Career (1,725 in 1995 - 1998), Passing Yards in a Game (594 in 1998 WV AAA Title Game), Passing Yards in a Season (5,526 in 1998), Passing Yards in a Career (14,457 in 1995 - 1998), Touchdown Passes in a Game (10 in 1998 WV AAA Title Game), Touchdown Passes in a Season (65 in 1998), Touchdown Passes in a Career (145 in 1995 - 1998).
+During his high school years, he spent fall semesters playing football at Nitro and spring semesters playing baseball at Seabreeze High School in Ormond Beach, Florida; he moved each winter with his father, who owned businesses in the Charleston and Daytona Beach areas.

+As of 2018, J.R.
+House holds numerous West Virginia high school football records, including total offensive yards in a career, single-season passing yards, and career touchdown passes.